Phone lines and chat available Monday - Friday 9-6.

 The Home Try On is completely free.
 We take your card details for security purposes, and we do not keep them on file, and we do not take a deposit.
 If the Try On frames are not returned to us, lost in your possession, or the frames are returned damaged, we will then charge the card £125 for each frame in question.

-- Can I return my Home Try On?
+- What happens if I don't return my Home Try On?

 Charges may be made to your account in the instance that your Try On is overdue.
 If you require some extra time please get in touch.